sphinx-doc/sphinx/doc/usage/extensions/autosummary.rst

 especially useful when your docstrings are long and detailed, and putting each one of them on a separate page makes them easier to read.

-The :mod:`sphinx.ext.autosummary` extension does this in three parts:
+The :mod:`sphinx.ext.autosummary` extension does this in two parts:

 1. There is an :rst:dir:`autosummary` directive for generating summary listings that contain links to the documented items, and short summary blurbs